 Diseases of the prostate

 The constituent tissue of the prostate may become hypertrophied (i.e. abnormally over-developed) with age.
 This phenomenon is known as prostate adenoma or benign prostate hyperplasia (BPH).
-Although this is a benign disease and not cancer, it often goes undiagnosed until it causes discomfort and/or painful urination.
+This is a benign disease, not cancer, but it often goes undiagnosed until it causes discomfort and/or painful urination.
 Prostatic adenoma causes urinary disorders because it develops around the urethra, which is the tube through which urine flows from the bladder to the exterior.
 The symptoms are the result of the adenoma compressing the urethra.

 The human body is made up of cells that divide and reproduce throughout our lives.
 Sometimes, new cells may contain a defect.
-Cancer occurs when these cells reproduce, creating more and more abnormal malignant cells.
-Prostate cancer is the fourth most common cancer in both sexes combined, and the second most common cancer in men, with 1.1 million new cases diagnosed worldwide in 2012 (1,111,689 cases identified in 2012 according to the World Cancer Report 20141).
+Cancer occurs when these cells in turn reproduce, creating more and more abnormal malignant cells.
+Prostate cancer is the fourth most common cancer in both sexes combined and the second most cancer in men, with 1.1 million new cases diagnosed in 2012 around the world (1 111 689 cases identified in 2012 according to the World Cancer Report 2014*).
 However, because prostate cancer is a slow-developing disease that tends to affect older men, fatality rates directly attributable to the disease are reasonably low.
-With an estimated 307,000 deaths in 20122, prostate cancer is the fifth leading cause of death from cancer in men (6.6% of the total men deaths).
+With an estimated 307,000 deaths in 2012**, prostate cancer is the fifth leading cause of death from cancer in men (6.6% of the total men deaths).

-Prostate cancer often develops without any symptoms and is often diagnosed at an early stage by screening.
-Cancer may also be diagnosed at a later stage when the patient reports symptoms such as a frequent urge to urinate, difficulty urinating or painful ejaculations.
-Since these symptoms are identical to those of a prostate adenoma, a reliable cancer diagnosis can only be made after several examinations.
+Prostate cancer often develops without any symptoms and in many cases is diagnosed at an early stage by screening.
+Cancer may also be diagnosed at a later stage, when the patient reports symptoms such as a frequent urge to urinate, difficulty urinating or painful ejaculations.
+As these symptoms are the same as for prostatic adenoma, several examinations are necessary in order to reliably diagnose cancer.

 Prostate cancer risk factors